nlfiedler/pack-rs/README.md

 | `content`    | `INTEGER`             | rowid in the `content` table where this chunk is stored |
 | `contentpos` | `INTEGER`             | position within the chunk from the `content` table for this chunk |
 | `size`       | `INTEGER`             | the size of the chunk |

+## Pros and Cons

+### Pros

+* The original [Pack](https://pack.ac), and hopefully this one too, are very fast and produce fairly small archives.
+* The container format, [SQLite](https://www.sqlite.org) is small, fast, and reliable.
+* By virtue of using a database, accessing individual file content is very fast.

+### Cons

+* Not well suited to very small data sets.
+The overhead of the database will outweigh anything less than about 20 KB.
+* Streaming input and output, a la tar or gzip, is not feasible with this design.